jiangfengming/vue-pilot/README.md

 router.normalize(URL string | location)
 ```

-convert the URL string or unnormalized location object to normalized object
+converts the URL string or unnormalized location object to a normalized object.

 if URL/location.path is started with protocal, or `location.external` is `true`, `location.path` is treated as an external path, and will be converted to an internal path.